MasterA/PropertyFinder/ReadMe.md

 #Commits:
-  Init Files: The files are fundemental for the project to run Sam.2: Would be an update that implements a tab bar in the application
+  Init Files: The files are fundemental for the project to run <br>
+  Sam.2: Would be an update that implements a tab bar in the application